 Quantitative Study(ies)

-Objective: This study tested a structural model of suicidal ideation in adolescents based on somatic symptoms, with perceived stress and psychological flexibility as mediating variables.
+Objective: This study aimed to test a structural model of suicidal ideation in adolescents based on somatic symptoms, with perceived stress and psychological flexibility as mediators.

-Methods and Materials: This cross-sectional correlational study included 432 secondary-school students aged 13–18 years in Isfahan, Iran, selected through multistage cluster sampling.
-Participants completed the Patient Health Questionnaire-15, Perceived Stress Scale-10, Connor–Davidson Resilience Scale-10, and Suicidal Ideation Questionnaire-Junior.
-Data were analyzed using Pearson correlations and structural equation modeling with maximum likelihood estimation and 5,000 bootstrap resamples.
+Methods and Materials: In a cross-sectional design, 432 students (51.2% girls; Mage = 15.74, SD = 1.42) were selected through multistage cluster sampling.
+Participants completed validated scales of Patient Health Questionnaire–15 (PHQ-15), Perceived Stress Scale (PSS-10), Connor–Davidson Resilience Scale (CD-RISC-10) and the Suicidal Ideation Questionnaire–Junior (SIQ-JR).
+Data were analyzed using structural equation modeling with maximum likelihood estimation and 5,000-bootstrap resampling.